WHAT ON EARTH IS “CAMAL”?

 Serving – pressure of external CO2 must be sufficient only for the purpose of serving and the lager must be at between 7ºC to 10ºC.

 However, in practice, we are broad minded and on occasions indulge ourselves in top fermented ales when sampling.
 Like our sister organisation, SPBW – the Society for the Preservation of Beer from the Wood - our title of CAMAL should not be interpreted too narrowly.

 So what of our organisation and activities today?
 To say that we are tiny would be a gross exaggeration – we are minute but not exclusive.
 Until recently, we were multinational as we had members from abroad (at least three from Germany) and others from even further afield.
-Like all vibrant organisations, we have a badge (only two left currently) , costing £3 each, and a tie (now sold out).
+Like all vibrant organisations, we had a badge and a tie (both now sold out).
 Who knows, one day we may even have a shirt!

 CAMAL is a jolly, friendly, boozy group of committed beer drinking friends who have fearlessly aimed go on an annual visit across the Channel (or beyond) and hold several socials during the year in various London hostelries that sell interesting beers.
 Amazingly, we have members who are able to record and assess the results of our researches and these are reported in the annual “CAMAL NEWS”.
 This interesting and highly informative publication is very much a rare, iconic, collectors’ item and will prove a vital source of data for future researchers.